-Striking hammer to anvil, as a symbolic gesture to seal the marriage has become synonymous with Gretna Green.
+Striking hammer to the anvil, as a symbolic gesture to seal the marriage, has become synonymous with Gretna Green.
 All the wedding venues, both in Gretna Green and nearby Gretna have the anvil as part of a wedding ceremony, as it is traditional.
 The home to the oldest anvil in existence is the Famous Blacksmiths Shop in Gretna Green, where the tradition began following the first runaway weddings in 1754.

 Famous Blacksmiths Shop

-Through the passage of history other locations and venues have played their part in the colourful history of run-away marriages.
+Through the passage of history, other locations and venues have played their part in the colourful history of run-away marriages.
 Gretna Green and Coldstream in the East were communities located just over the English border and became popular destinations for the desperately in love.
-Gretna Green was located on a more commonly used coaching route between London and Edinburgh therefore it became a more frequently used spot.
+Gretna Green was located on a more commonly used coaching route between London and Edinburgh, therefore, it became a more frequently used spot.
 The characters that conducted the ceremonies here also assisted in the rise of Gretna Green's popularity in conjunction with the many widely reported scandals involving rich heiresses and men of ill repute!